-All assignments are due when stated by the professor or, if not specified, within 8 weeks after the first day of class.
 Please contact the professor well in advance if you would like to request an adjustment to any of your due dates.
+No extensions will be granted beyond the end of the course unless approval is granted by Horizon's Assistant Academic Dean.

 A late penalty will be assessed for all overdue assignments: 1-3 days late, penalty of 10%; 4-6 days late, penalty of 20%.
 After six days late, an assignment receives a grade of 0.

-Due dates and extensions for assignments (this is a personal message from the professor) Simply put, I don't deal with extensions.
-I hope this explanation below will bring clarity to my approach.
+Due dates and extensions for assignments (this is a personal message from the professor)

+I don't participate in granting of extensions.
+In the real world, extensions don't really exist.